Trust-Anchor-Group/NeuroAccessMaui/Content/architecture.md

     </StackLayout>
 </ContentPage>
 ```
+### BaseContentPage / BaseContentView

-> In **Neuro-Access** a base class for pages and views are provided which enables better functionality together with it's corresponding ViewModel
+> In **Neuro-Access** a base class for pages and views are provided which enables it's corresponding viewModel to access specific lifecycle methods usually only accessable by the view, such as OnAppearing, OnLoaded, etc...

+Note: The ViewModel needs to inherit from **BaseViewModel**

 Example Neuro-Access Page (XAML):